M-Z-5474/term_deposit_prediction/notebook/README.md

 ## 📌 How to Run

-1. Make sure the `bank-full.csv` file exists in the `../dataset/` directory.
+1. Make sure the `bank-additional-full.csv` file exists in the `../dataset/` directory.
 2. Open the notebook in Jupyter or Colab.
 3. Run each cell in sequence to reproduce the analysis and model results.